Frame1910/microbit-morse/README.md

 In order to test this yourself, you need:
 - 2 Micro:bits
 - The Mu Python Editor
 Mu is an editor that has a built in, Real Time terminal where text input is available for use in scripts.
-Load ``mainFile.py`` into the editor and plug in your Micro:bits to separate computers
+Load ``mainFile.py`` into the editor and plug in your Micro:bits to separate computers.
+Run the code on each Micro:bit (Code is slightly different on each, one running the listener function first to get the conversation started).

+When typing in your text, be aware that translated Morse will contain "&" symbols between each letter represented in Morse.
+These symbols assist the program in reading Morse code later when translating back to English.

 ## Documentation
 This project is being developed on Atom by GitHub using Python as the primary language.